Scope Best Practices

 public getOrderItems(criteria: Criteria): OrderItem[] {if (!claimsPrincipal.hasScope("order:item"))throw forbiddenError();}return repository.getOrderItems();}

-APIs could be designed to require an additional suffix for data changing commands, in which case the code for that type of operation would look equivalent:
+You could design your APIs to require an additional suffix for data changing commands, in which case the API authorization code for that type of operation could check for a precise scope:

 public void updateInventoryPrice(item: OrderItem) {if (!claimsPrincipal.hasScope("inventory:price.write"))throw forbiddenError();}return repository.createInventoryItem(item);}